 #railroad #railroads #train, #trains #railway #railway #railtransport #railroadengines #picturesoftrains #picturesofrailways #besttrainphotograph #bestphoto #photographyoftrains #bestsoldpicture #JimPearsonPhotography #steamtrain #casssenicrailroad

-Cass Scenic Railroad Heisler #6 pulls through the curve approaching the water tank at Whittaker, WV
+Cass Scenic Railroad Heisler #6 pulls up the hill through a S curve as they head for Bald Knob, WV

-Cass Scenic Railroad Heisler #6 pulls through the curve approaching the water tank at Whittaker, WV during the Cass Spring Photographers Special, from Cass, West Virginia on May 3rd, 2025.
+Cass Scenic Railroad Heisler #6 pulls up the hill through a S curve as they head for Bald Knob, WV during the Cass Spring Photographers Special, from Cass, West Virginia on May 3rd, 2025.

 According to the Mountain Rail West Virginia Website: The Meadow River Lumber No. 6 was built by the Heisler Locomotive Works in Erie, PA, in 1929 for the Bostonia Coal & Clay Products Company of New Bethlehem, PA.